List of Kamen Rider W characters: Tokime

-Tokime (ときめ), full name Tokime Bando (万灯 時女, Bandō Tokime), is a mysterious, pink-haired amnesiac girl, thief, Yukiji Bando's twin elder sister, and the Joker Dopant (ジョーカー・ドーパント, Jōkā Dōpanto) who possesses supernatural powers, believes herself to be a witch as such, and appears exclusively in the manga sequel Fuuto PI and its subsequent anime adaptation.
+Tokime (ときめ), full name Tokime Bando (万灯 時女, Bandō Tokime), is a mysterious, pink-haired amnesiac girl, thief, Yukiji Bando's twin elder sister, and the Joker Dopant (ジョーカー・ドーパント, Jōkā Dōpanto) who possesses supernatural powers, believing herself to be a witch as a result, and appears exclusively in the manga sequel Fuuto PI and its subsequent anime adaptation.
 She was born and raised alongside Bando and Towa in a foreign experiment facility, which conducted living-body experiments to create babies with great genes to create special soldiers, until Foundation X took them and gave them their current family registers.
 Due to her fierce battle with the Aurora Dopant over Towa, she got amnesia, but at the same time achieved High Dope.
 Initially a suspect for a brutal killing spree before she is proven innocent and a target of the Street crime syndicate, she comes to work for the Narumi Detective Office as an assistant and gradually recovers her memories as a Street assassin codenamed "Witch" before leaving the detective office after regaining access to her Dopant form.

 Utilizing the Joker Memory in conjunction with a Gaia Driver Rex, Tokime can transform into the Joker Dopant.
 While transformed, she can cover herself in a bio-energy aura for protection, solidify it into cards for offensive and defensive purposes, and trap targets inside human-sized cards.
 After achieving High Dope, she gained the ability to sense the power of Gaia Memory and dimensional portal.

 Tokime is voiced by Akira Sekine.